 Beginning in 1996, a service known as WebTV used a standard TV and set-top box to provide Web access to people who didn't want the hassle or expense of buying a computer.

 broadband High-speed access was first made available to the public in 1996.
 This technology transmits Internet signals through phone and cable lines at speeds considerably higher than dial-up.
-Pages load almost instantly, the connections are always available and the phone lines remain open.
+With broadband, pages load almost instantly, the connections are always available and the phone lines remain open.
 In 1996, Rogers Communications in Canada was the first high-speed provider.
 Other high-speed services in the late 1990s included Bell Atlantic Infospeed, BellSouth FastAccess DSL, Charter Pipeline, GTE Internet Solutions, MediaOne Express, Optimum Online, Pacific Bell Internet, Road Runner, SBC DSL, and the @home network.

 wireless Wireless networks use radio waves to blanket an area with connectivity.
 To access the network, a device must have a wireless card and be within range of an access point.
 Internet connections may or may not be included, depending on the needs of the organization.
 The technology was introduced to businesses and colleges in 1991 and to the home market in 1999.

 Depending on the number of access points, a wireless network can be as small as an office or as large as a city.
 Networks using radio towers can provide nationwide or even international coverage.